erik/squabble/docs/plugins.rst

 Rules
 ~~~~~

-Rules are classes which inherit from :func:`squabble.rules.BaseRule` and
+Rules are classes which inherit from :class:`squabble.rules.BaseRule` and
 are responsible for checking the abstract syntax tree of a SQL file.

 At a minimum, each rule will define ``def enable(self, root_context, config)``,
 which is responsible for doing any initialization when the rule is enabled.

+Rules register callback functions to trigger when certain nodes of the abstract
+syntax tree are hit.
+Rules will report messages_ to indicate any issues
+discovered.

 For example ::